pmprichard/RosesInventorySystem/README.md

 Conjured, 2, 2
 Conjured, -1, 5

-The output is the terminal
+The output is to the terminal